EXPLAINER: How Congress will count Electoral College votes

 WASHINGTON (AP) — The congressional joint session to count electoral votes is generally a routine, ceremonious affair.
-But President Donald Trump’s repeated, baseless efforts to challenge Democrat Joe Biden’s victory will bring more attention than usual to next Wednesday’s joint session of the Senate and the House.
+But President Donald Trump’s repeated, baseless efforts to challenge Democrat Joe Biden’s presidential victory will bring more attention than usual to the Jan.
+6 joint session of the Senate and the House.

-The congressional count is the final step in reaffirming Biden’s win, after the Electoral College officially elected him on Dec 14.
-The meeting is required by the Constitution and includes several distinct steps.
+The congressional count is the final step in reaffirming Biden’s presidential win, after the Electoral College officially elected him on Monday.
+The meeting is required by the U.S. Constitution, and includes several distinct steps.

-Republicans who are echoing Trump’s baseless claims of fraud have said they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
-A group of House Republicans had been looking for a senator to sign on because there must be support from at least one member of each chamber to force the votes.
-That support came Wednesday from Missouri Sen. Josh Hawley, a possible contender in the 2024 GOP presidential primary.
+A handful of House Republicans have signaled that they want to object to the results, a move that could force separate votes in the Senate and the House.
+But to do so, they would need a senator to sign on.
+And even if a senator did support the effort, the move would almost certainly fail.

-Hawley’s challenge comes despite a plea from Senate Majority Leader Mitch McConnell that Republican senators not join the futile House effort.
-McConnell told his caucus on a private call earlier this month that it would be a “terrible vote” for Senate Republicans to have to take.
+On Tuesday, Senate Majority Leader Mitch McConnell privately asked his caucus not to do that, saying it would be a “terrible vote” for the Senate to have to take, according to two people familiar with the Republican meeting and granted anonymity to discuss it.

 A look at the joint session: